The cyclic open-closed map, u-connections and R-matrices: Cyclic open-closed map respects connections

 The open-closed map will take the form $\OC: HH_*(A) \rightarrow QH^*(X;Q^e)$.
 To this end, we first define the open-closed pairing $A^*(X;Q^e) \otimes CC_*(A) \rightarrow Q^e$.
 We then show this descends to a pairing on (co)homology.
 Finally, by dualising the first factor, and using Poincar\'e duality, we obtain the open-closed map.

-\begin{defi} The open-closed pairing $\langle \_,\OC_e(\_) \rangle: A^*(X;Q^e) \otimes CC_*(A) \rightarrow Q^e$ is defined as Here the pairing $(\cdot,\cdot)$ is as in Equation \eqref{pairing on hochschild chains}. \end{defi} We will show (Lemma \ref{OC respects b differential}) that the open-closed pairing descends to homology, so that the following makes sense. \begin{defi} The open-closed map $\OC: HH_*(A) \rightarrow QH^*(X;Q^e)$ is defined by requiring that On the left, the pairing is the Poincar\'e pairing on $X$, and on the right the pairing is the open-closed pairing. \end{defi} \begin{remark} It might be more aesthetic to define the open-closed map directly.
-Suppose we were able to define operations $\mathfrak{p}_k: CC_*(A) \rightarrow A^*(X)$ given by: where now the push forward is along the interior evaluation $evi_1: \mathcal{M}_{k+1,1} \rightarrow X$.
-This approach is taken by \cite{FOOO}.
-In the present setup the push-forward along interior evaluation is not well defined, as $evi_1:\mathcal{M}_{k+1,l}(\beta) \rightarrow X$ need not be a submersion.
-Instead, we effectively define $\mathfrak{p}_k$ as a chain map to distributions on $X$. \end{remark} Since the closed-open map is a chain map (Lemma \ref{closed-open is a chain map}), the following is immediate. \begin{nlemma} We have:
+\begin{defi} The open-closed pairing $\langle \_,\OC_e(\_) \rangle: A^*(X;Q^e) \otimes CC_*(A) \rightarrow Q^e$ is defined as Here the pairing $(\cdot,\cdot)$ is as in Equation \eqref{pairing on hochschild chains}. \end{defi} We will show (Lemma \ref{OC respects b differential}) that the open-closed pairing descends to homology, so that the following makes sense. \begin{defi} The open-closed map $\OC: HH_*(A) \rightarrow QH^*(X;Q^e)$ is defined by requiring that On the left, the pairing is the Poincar\'e pairing on $X$, and on the right the pairing is the open-closed pairing. \end{defi} Since the closed-open map is a chain map (Lemma \ref{closed-open is a chain map}), and the pairing respects differentials (Lemma \ref{lem: pairing hochschil (co)chains}), the following is immediate. \begin{nlemma} We have:

 The open-closed pairing thus descends to (co)homology. \end{nlemma} Ganatra \cite{Ga12} shows the closed-open map makes $HH_*(A)$ into a $QH^*(X)$-module.
 We prove this in our setup. \begin{nprop} The open-closed map is a map of $QH^*(X;Q^e)$-modules. \end{nprop} To this end, first define: \begin{defi} Recall the map $H$ from Definition \ref{closed-open homotopy}.
 Then let \end{defi} The following lemma follows directly from Lemma \ref{homotopy for CO algebra hom}. \begin{nlemma} The pairing $G$ satisfies: